aptos-labs/developer-docs/docs/nodes/measure/node-inspection-service.md

 ## Expose system information

 Likewise, the inspection service also provides a way to examine the system information of your node at runtime (i.e., build and hardware information).
-Simply visit the following url:
+Simply visit the following URL:

 ```
 http://localhost:9101/system_information